Money resolutions for New Year 2016

 Add up all of these expenses and subtract the total cost from what you make every month.
 Whatever you’re left with is what you have extra to spend.
 Try using this budget to monitor your spending every month, and think about reworking it if you’re constantly spending more in a certain area.

-If you’d like help managing your budget, then you could consider the thinkmoney Personal Account.
-The account is an alternative to a basic bank account and comes with a monthly management fee of £17.50.
+If you’d like help managing your budget, then you could consider the thinkmoney Current Account.
+The account is an alternative to a basic bank account and comes with a monthly management fee of £10.
 You can read more about the account and its features here.

 2. Cut down